Residents frustrated with set-backs in construction of Comite Diversion Canal

 "I want to go out and see the dirt flying.
 I want to see shovels and cranes.
 I want to see work being done,” said another.

-The Corp of Engineers says they are working as fast as they can and in the next month they will be digging the canal.
+The Corps of Engineers says they are working as fast as they can and in the next month they will be digging the canal.

 Desktop NewsClick to open Continuous News in a sidebar that updates in real-time.